-There is increasing nervousness about booking flights and holidays as we approach Brexit on 29 March or 12 April without a deal.
+There is increasing nervousness about booking flights and holidays as we approach Brexit on 31 October without a deal.
 Should you still book?

 There is certainly reason for caution, but as long as you understand the new rules that might be introduced, and are prepared, you should still be able to enjoy a smooth holiday.
 Crucially, there are changes to passport rules and driving abroad that might require applying for new documents ahead of travel.

 Here we give practical advice on steps to take to have a trouble–free holiday, even if there is no deal on Brexit.

 - Make sure your passport is valid.
 An estimated 3.5 million UK passports won’t be accepted for travel